Red Sox vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Lane Thomas and the Washington Nationals hit the field on Wednesday at Nationals Park against James Paxton, who gets the start for the Boston Red Sox.
-First pitch will be at 7:05 PM ET for the second game of a three-game series.
+The Boston Red Sox and Washington Nationals will send Chris Sale and Patrick Corbin, respectively, to the mound when the two squads square off on Thursday at Nationals Park, at 4:05 PM ET.

-The Red Sox have been listed as -175 moneyline favorites for this matchup against the Nationals (+145).
-A 9-run total is set for this game.
+The Red Sox are listed as -185 moneyline favorites in this matchup against the Nationals (+150).
+The over/under for the contest is set at 9.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.